 “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high,” (Hebrews 1:3, emphasis added)

 See also John 1 and Colossians 1 for more on God’s incomparability.

-Note: This is not an endorsement blog for her book.
+Note: This is not an endorsement blog for None Like Him.